k-kashapov/HashTable/README.md

 Init the table with ```Hash_t [name] = {};```
 Then use a constructor to prepare it properly;

+# Uniformity test

+The first part of the task was to check the uniformity of 5 hash functions:

+1) Hash = String length
+2) Hash = First symbol of the string
+3) Sum of symbols' ASCII codes
+4) ROL hash: Hash[i + 1] = (Hash[i] ROL 1) ^ String[i + 1]
+5) MurmurHash2A

+To test the function, we have hashed the entire Silmarillion by J.R.
+Tolkien word by word.
+Diagrams of Hash collisions were plotted.
+Chi-squared test was performed to estimate the uniformity quantitively.

+Experimental results:

+1) String length hash

+Max collisions = 1594 at length = 6

+2) Fist tymbol hash

+Max collisions = 717 at letter S

+3) Sum of symbols hash

+Max value = 50

+4) ROL hash

+Max value = 21

+5) Murmur hash

+Max value = 13

+Chi-squared tests allows us to get the characteristic value of uniformity.
+Values between 0.95 and 1.05 indicate highly uniform distribution.

+Results:

+MurmurHash is the most uniform hash with value = 1.07.

+That concludes our research.

 # Optimization history
 * When the first version of the program was finished, we used Callgrind to profile its performance.
 The stress test was the following: